cdrrazan/prasad/theme-setup/index.md

   - This theme uses jekyll-seo-tag plugins for SEO.
 Please refer to the [documentation of the plugins](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) for additional theme uses and modification.

  - Instruction on deploying in Gitlab and Netlify
-    - Gitlab: Add .gitlab-ci.yml for building Jekyll in Gitlab Pages.
+    - Gitlab: Add .gitlab-ci.yml for building Jekyll in Gitlab Pages
     - Netlify: Visit [this netlify docs](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/)

 <h5> All the images posted here are for blog demo purpose only. </h5>